American Fortune M&A Process

 It’s very common in a business sale that a buyer and their team capitalize on the due diligence phase to seek out weak parts of the business and each time a weakness is found the buyer and their team expect that the seller a concession against the previously agreed to price.
 Most businesses have some weaknesses but produce exceptional financials results so keep in mind that buyers will strategically capitalize on these weakness in order to offset (reduce) the previously agreed to price.
 These tactics are very common, especially with experienced and large company buyers.
 So it’s prudent to learn how to deal with these tactics in a very effective way.

-Transaction & Deal Structuring in a Merger and Acquisition Process
+Transaction & Deal Structuring in a M&A Process

 The Definite Agreement in the sale of a business document that evolves as result of the negotiation process of numerous issues and terms.
 It includes the initial terms from the Offer To Purchase Agreement as well as terms and issues that were negotiated and agreed by both parties after the execution of the Offer To Purchase Agreement.
 The Definitive Agreement represents a culmination of effort put forth by the seller, buyer and their respective advisor(s).

-Closing and Transition Period of Merger and Acquisition Process
+Closing and Transition Period of a M&A Process

-Make American Fortune your trusted advisor in a sale of business or acquisition of a business and you will experience superior expertise and exceptional results.
-Call us at (800) 248-0615 to speak with an experienced Business Sale Advisor.
+Make American Fortune your trusted consultant in a sale of business or acquisition of a business and you will experience superior expertise and exceptional results.
+Call us at (800) 248-0615 to speak with an experienced Business Sale Consultant.

 We have assisted clients in the business sale of businesses in most areas of the USA